-See Chapter 6 ("Culture and Education") of the Great Bear Lake Management Plan, summarized in 15.6.2.
+See Chapter 6 ("Culture and Education") of the Great Bear Lake Watershed Management Plan, summarized in 15.6.2.
+Youth representatives will be members of the Steering Committee and Working Group and their active involvement will be encouraged at all stages.